Tmcg2/rogue_squadron64/docs/unsorted_thoughts/unsorted_thoughts.md

 ## Game Context

-I don't know "context" is really the best word to use here, but its the best I can come up with.
+I don't know that "context" is really the best word to use here, but its the best I can come up with.

 At ROM address `0x80130B40` there is a large struct that seems to track several game state related variables.
 Things like the current level, chosen player craft, controller setting choice, language choice, volume levels, cheat code flags, and who knows what else.